ksnt/Play-with-Mesa-Library/README.md

 ## Mesa Library - Introductory Tutorial Study Note

-I am just trying mesa library readig tutorial.
+I am just trying to use mesa library with tutorial.
 I have ever used NetLogo, Swarm, RePast, but I thought those were traoublesome for me because I do not like Java and Objective-C.
 On the other hand, we can write program in Python if we use mesa library.
 This is amazing!